What are the benefits of theobromine?

 THEOBROMINE CAN REDUCE INFLAMMATION

-As demonstrated by the benefits described above, there’s strong evidence to suggest theobromine may be a potent anti-inflammatory.
+As demonstrated by the benefits described above, there’s strong evidence to suggest theobromine may be a potent anti-inflammatory which can be very beneficial for body building.
 This is largely because the substance has antioxidant capacities, which helps reduce oxidative stress down to the cellular level.
 Inflammation is the bodies reaction to fighting something or repairing something, but too much can cause long term issues.

-SO EAT MORE DARK CHOCOLATE - OR POWER UP
+SO EAT MORE DARK CHOCOLATE - OR ENERGY BITES

 Dark chocolate has the most theobromine, and white chocolate has none, so choose wisely, but it can be beneficial to have more chocolate.
-But theobromine has such benefits when it comes to energy and focus that we put a bit more into our Power Up Snap and Power Up Bite.
-And you can buys some right here.
+But theobromine has such benefits when it comes to energy and focus that we put a bit more into our Energy Bomb and Energy Bite.
+And you can buy some right here.
 Who knew?